isomerpages/nlb-biblioasia/_apr-to-jun-2022/The Kamala Club: Planting the Seeds of a Pioneering Women’s Organisation.md

 These clubs, which began as social clubs, were important vehicles for the advancement of Indian women in Singapore.
 At the time, the traditional Indian woman’s role was home-bound, and some women were even customarily shielded from the gaze of men whom they were not related to.
 The clubs also gave women who came from different parts of the Indian subcontinent a chance to connect with other women of their community.
 At the same time, it allowed these women to meet with women of different backgrounds, castes and creeds.
 From educating women on childcare, health and hygiene, and providing a venue for relaxation, these clubs also carried out fundraising for charitable causes, organised educational talks and provided a platform for women to hone their leadership skills.

-The idea for an organisation for Indian women to meet regularly had been mooted by the famous Indian poet, philosopher and writer Rabindranath Tagore during a visit to Singapore in 1927.[^1] (While an Indian Association existed at the time, it mainly catered to men.)
+The idea for an organisation for Indian women to meet regularly had been mooted by the famous Indian poet, philosopher and writer Rabindranath Tagore during a visit to Singapore in 1927.[[1]( “https://eresources.nlb.gov.sg/newspapers/Digitised/Article/singfreepressb19310603-1.2.110,”Singapore Free Press andMercantile Advertiser, 3 June 1931, 12.
+(From NewspaperSG))^1] (While an Indian Association existed at the time, it mainly catered to men.)

 In November 1930, Mrs Edward Vethanayagam Davies (also known as Checha Davies)[^2] and Mrs John Truman Navaratnam Handy[^3] invited women from various Indian and Ceylonese groups in the community to a reception at the YWCA and explained to them the rationale behind setting up an association just for them.[^4]